tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 This will allow you to review your flashcards when you're outside and don't have access to your computer.

+To sync your collection, press `Y` or click "Sync" on the toolbar.

 I must warn you in advance though.
 Don't sync your collection with AnkiWeb if you are a heavy user of [subs2srs](https://aur.archlinux.org/packages/subs2srs/).
 `subs2srs` decks take a lot of disk space.
 Use a different Anki profile to store them.